-Snow job: How much should you tip the staff to dig out your car?
+How much should you tip to dig your car out of the snow?

 When the snow starts falling, some alternate-side-of-the-street parkers break rank and head to the nearest garage rather than deal with The Big Dig.
 Others stay put and, if they don't feel like shoveling, recruit the super, porter, or other staffer to free their plowed-in car from its snow cave.
 But how much to to tip?
 If the snow is fresh, $20-$25 should do the trick for a medium-sized storm.
 Tip more in a snowpocalypse scenario like the one pictured, and double it if you dawdle until the snow has hardened into a dingy gray cinderblock vise around your vehicle.